 The seeds of a rebellion

 An additional grievance against the elite had to do with revenues.
 Fur trapping and fur trading with Native Americans was a monopoly controlled by Virginia’s elite.
-It’s a bit of a simplification, but true enough to say, that the colonial hierarchy controlled the when, where, and with whom the frontiersmen could engage in fur trapping and trading with.
+It’s a bit of a simplification, but true enough to say, that the colonial hierarchy controlled the when, where, and with whom the frontiersmen could engage in fur trapping and trading.
 The two parties began to butt heads over this.
 It was another source of rising tension.

 Classed as ‘rabble’, ‘the mob’, ‘uncouth animals’, etc, the colonial elite were relieved to see the back of this large underclass of people.